underground-software/ILKD_course_materials/setup.md

     At the top of the qemu output you will see the linux kernel version, along with the custom version string you set before in `localversion`.

-0. To exit qemu, press `Ctrl-a`, then press `x`

-    * You will see the text "QEMU: Terminated" printed to the terminal

-    * You will now find yourself back in the container shell

 0. Re-run `qemu` using shell redirection to capture the output in the file you will submit as patch 2

         qemu-system-riscv64 -machine virt -bios none -nographic -no-reboot -net none -kernel arch/riscv/boot/Image -initrd ../rootfs.cpio > ~/submissions/$USER/setup/qemu.txt

-    Nothing will be printed when you do this correctly, howver you must exit qemu as before with `Ctrl-a` and then `x`

 0. Create another commit containing just the new `$USER/setup/qemu.txt` file